FSGpilot/frontend-styleguide/_components/komponenter/form-controls/02-dropdown.md

 title: Select
 parent: Form controls
 order: 02
-lead: A select-element allows users to select one or more option from a list.
+lead: A select-element allows users to select one option from a list.
 ---